 I am an economic historian and a DPhil student at Merton College, Oxford.
-My doctoral research examines the impact of technological change on workers' living standards, from the Industrial Revolution to the 20th century.
-More generally, I am interested in the quality of employment—what makes a "good job"?—and how to prepare workers and economies for new technology.
+My doctoral research examines the impact of technological change on work from the Industrial Revolution to the 20th century.
+More broadly, I am interested in the quality of employment—what makes a "good job"?—and how to prepare workers and economies for new technology.

 I was previously a Research Associate for the nationally-acclaimed housing assistance organization Jericho Project.
 I also contributed to the Freedom on the Move project and helped to compile American Capitalism: A Reader.
 I received an MSc in economic history from Oxford and a BA in history and politics from Cornell University.
 My CV is available here.

 Banner Image: Coalbrookdale Viaduct, Shropshire, UK